 So What is a Garbage Disposal and what Benefits can it Bring Me?

-To begin, a is a motorized kitchen appliance that grinds food into small pieces that can pass through your plumbing.
+To begin, a garbage disposal is a motorized kitchen appliance that grinds food into small pieces that can pass through your plumbing.
 A switch turns the blades on and off in the appliance.
 It is installed underneath your kitchen sink and connects to your existing plumbing system.

 One of the most touted benefits of a garbage disposal is that it will help prevent clogs in your pipes.
 Large pieces of food scraps and leftovers flushed down your drain can get lodged in pipes and cause clogs.